vincentbenzo/Infra-Templates/docker/README.md

 ### Network Structure
 The infrastructure uses multiple segregated networks for enhanced security and organization:
-- `traefik-network`: Connects containers to the Traefik reverse proxy
+- `traefik-net`: Connects containers to the Traefik reverse proxy
-- `notification-network`: Enables container access to the mailrise notification service
+- `notification-net`: Enables container access to the mailrise notification service
 - Additional networks as needed for specific applications

 ### Traefik Configuration